Refugee Mental Health Resource Network

-There has been a growing urgency to address the global migration problem impacting many nations including the U.S. The recent crisis resulting from the separation of children from their parents and families when attempting to seek refuge in the U.S at the Texas border has catapulted the issue to the front pages of news outlets and has continued to spotlight immigration issues arising in many other venues.
+There has been a growing urgency to address the global migration problem impacting many nations including the U.S. The crisis resulting from the separation of children from their parents and families when attempting to seek refuge in the U.S at the Texas border has catapulted the issue to the front pages of news outlets and has continued to spotlight immigration issues arising in many other venues.

 If you are interested in volunteering to provide pro-bono services to refugee and immigrant children, adults, and families, please go to www.refugeementalhealthnet.org and sign up and join the Network.
 Volunteering to help others will be a rewarding experience.
 See background information below.

 This initial APA interdivisional grant was spearheaded by Division 56 (Trauma) and co-sponsored by Divisions 35, 52, and 55.
-However, other Divisions and some state psychological associations are now also collaborating and others are in process and international volunteers are also being included.
-The initiative includes a database of nearly 500 volunteers interested in working with refugees, immigrants, and internally displaced people (IDPs).
+In addition, other Divisions and some state psychological associations are now also collaborating and others are in process and international volunteers are also being included.
+The initiative includes a database of more than 600 volunteers interested in working with refugees, immigrants, and internally displaced people (IDPs).

 Since 2017, there have been 17 webinars organized and conducted for those interested in volunteering with refugees, immigrants and internally displaced people (IDPs).
 Division 56 which had been previously approved to provide APA CE credits was subsequently approved for home study CE, with prior and future webinars now available on-demand for those interested in working with refugees, immigrants, and IDPs, as well as other Division webinars.

 A website was also developed to be able to search the skills of volunteers who were registered in the database.
 The database includes licensed practitioners, researchers, as well as students.
 It was decided to include students as there was much interest and in some instances they may be able to participate in certain activities and would also benefit from the webinars.
 In addition, the database includes agencies and organizations expressing interest in receiving pro-bono psychological services.

-Questions and comments and suggested resources can be sent to email@example.com.
+Questions and suggested resources can be sent to RefMHResNetwk2@optimum.net.